securityMB/just-a-little-test/README.md

-DO NOT USE THIS REPO!
-It's only intended use is to support Angular's server side rendering in platform-server.
+This repository is only intended use is to support Angular's server side rendering in platform-server.
 We will only accept bugfixes that affect SSR within Angular.
+See the [contributing documentation](http://github.com/angular/domino/blobs/main/CONTRIBUTING.md) for more information.

 # Angular Server-side DOM implementation based on Mozilla's dom.js